crowplexus/yu-pan-ko/basics.md

 Within this structure, verbs are like suffixes, which attach to words in order to change their meaning without having to change the entire word, whenever you see a word starting in a dash in the dictionary, that means it's a verb.

 Example usage for verbs:
-- sa-hufun pūin | I drink water
+- pūin-hufun sa | I drink water
+	- "pūin" is water
+	- "-hufun" refers to the act of drinking something
+	- sa is "me" or "I"
-- satu-seren hunishū | (The) human is honest
+- hunishū-seren satu | The human is honest
+	- hunishū is honest
+	- "-seren" is to be
+	- "satu" is human
-- sa-seren kanishō omipē | I need to be strong
+- omipē-seren kanishō sa | I need to be strong
+	- "omipē" is strong
+	- "-seren" is to be
+	- "kanishō" directly refers to need
+	- "sa" is "me" or "I"
-- pushū-mapun fā | They look like a star.
+- fā-mapun pushū | They look like a star.
+	- "fā" is star
+	- "-mapun" is to look like
+	- "pushū" is "he / her / they"
+		- there is no grammatical gender, everyone is referred to as "pushū"